microsoft/Azure-Synapse-Solution-Accelerator-Financial-Analytics-Customer-Revenue-Growth-Factor/README.md

 THE SOFTWARE IS PROVIDED AS IS, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE

-## Note about Libraries with MPL-2.0 and LGPL-2.1 Licenses
-The following libraries are not **explicitly included** in this repository, but users who use this Solution Accelerator may need to install them locally and in Azure Synapse to fully utilize this Solution Accelerator.
-However, the actual binaries and files associated with the libraries **are not included** as part of this repository, but they are available for installation via the PyPI library using the pip installation tool.

-Libraries: chardet, certifi, pathspec

 ## Contributing